Algebraic Birkhoff Factorization and the Euler-Maclaurin Formula on Cones: Lattice cones and their coproduct

 We now collect basic definitions and facts (mostly following~\mcite{Fu} and \mcite{Zi}) on cones that will be used in this paper.
 See~\cite {GPZ2} for a detailed discussion on these facts.
+For a subset $S$ of $V$, let $\lin(S)$ denote its $\R$-linear span.

-\begin{enumerate} \item By a {\bf cone} in $V_k$ we mean a {\bf closed convex (polyhedral) cone} in $V_k$, namely the convex set
+\begin{enumerate} \item By a {\bf cone} in $V_k$ we mean a {\bf closed convex polyhedral cone} in $V_k$, namely the convex set

-where $v_i\in V_k$, $i=1,\cdots, n$. \item A cone is called {\bf rational} if the $v_i$'s in Eq.~(\mref{eq:cone}) are in $\Lambda_k$.
-This is equivalent to requiring that the vectors are in $\Lambda_k\otimes \QQ$. \item The set $\{v_1,\cdots,v_n\}$ in Eq.~(\mref{eq:cone}) is called a {\bf generating set} or a {\bf spanning set} of the cone. \item The spanning set $\{v_1,\cdots,v_n\}$ is called {\bf primary} if \begin{enumerate} \item $v_i\in \Lambda_k$, $i=1, \cdots , n$, \item there is no real number $r_i\in (0,1)$ such that $r_iv_i$ lies in $ \Lambda_k$, and \item none of the generating vectors $v_i$ is a positive linear combination of the others. \end{enumerate} For a rational cone, its primary generating set exists. \item Define the {\bf dimension} of a cone $C$ by $\dim C:=\dim \lin (C)$.
-If $\dim C=\dim V_k$, then we call the cone a {\bf full-dimensional} cone. \item A cone is called {\bf strongly convex} if it does not contain any linear subspace. \item A {\bf simplicial cone} or a {\bf simplex cone} is a cone spanned by linearly independent vectors.
-A simplicial cone is strongly convex. \item A {\bf smooth cone} is a rational cone whose primary generating set is a part of a lattice basis of $\Lambda _k\subseteq V_k$.
-For a full dimensional cone, smoothness is equivalent to the {\bf unimodularity}, namely that the determinant of the transformation matrix relating the primary generating set to a basis of $\Lambda_k$ is $\pm 1$. \item A {\bf face} of a cone $C=\cone{v_1,\cdots,v_n}$ is a subset of the form $\cone{v_1,\cdots,v_n}\cap \{u=0\}$, where $u:V_k\to \RR$ is a linear form that is non-negative on $\cone{v_1,\cdots,v_n}$.
-A face $F$ of a cone $C$ is again a cone which will be denoted by $F\preceq C$.
-If $F$ is a proper face of a cone $C$ we write $F\precneqq C$. \item A {\bf subdivision} of a cone $C$ is a set $\{C_1,\cdots,C_r\}$ of cones such that \begin{enumerate} \item[(i)] $C=\cup_{i=1}^r C_i$, \item[(ii)] $C_1,\cdots,C_r$ have the same dimension as $C$, and \item[(iii)] $C_1,\cdots,C_r$ intersect along their faces, i.e., $C_i\cap C_j$ is a face of both $C_i$ and $C_j$. \end{enumerate} \end{enumerate}
+where $v_i\in \Lambda_k$, $i=1,\cdots, n$. \item The set $\{v_1,\cdots,v_n\}$ in Eq.~(\mref{eq:cone}) is called a {\bf generating set} or a {\bf spanning set} of the cone. \item The spanning set $\{v_1,\cdots,v_n\}$ is called {\bf primary} if \begin{enumerate} \item $v_i\in \Lambda_k$, $i=1, \cdots , n$, \item there is no real number $r_i\in (0,1)$ such that $r_iv_i$ lies in $ \Lambda_k$, and \item none of the generating vectors $v_i$ is a positive linear combination of the others. \end{enumerate} For a lattice cone, its primary generating set exists. \item Define the {\bf dimension} of a cone $C$ by $\dim C:=\dim \lin (C)$. \item A cone is called {\bf strongly convex} if it does not contain any nonzero linear subspace. \item A {\bf simplicial cone} is a cone spanned by linearly independent vectors.
+A simplicial cone is strongly convex. \item A {\bf smooth cone} is a cone whose primary generating set is a part of a lattice basis of $\Lambda _k\subseteq V_k$.
+For a full dimensional cone, smoothness is equivalent to the {\bf unimodularity}, namely that the determinant of the transformation matrix relating the primary generating set to a basis of $\Lambda_k$ is $\pm 1$. \item A {\bf face} of a cone $C$ is a subset of the form $C\cap \{u=0\}$, where $u:V_k\to \RR$ is a linear form that is non-negative on $C$.
+A face $F$ of a cone $C$ is again a cone and we write $F\preceq C$.
+If $F$ is a proper face of a cone $C$ we write $F\precneqq C$. \end{enumerate}

-{\bf Convention.} Throughout this paper, all the cones will be assumed to be convex rational polyhrdral unless otherwise specified.